Zhou-London/Haskell-Full-Note/README.md

 Reference: Miran Lipovaca, Learn you a Haskell for great good.

 # 1.Gets start!

 Haskell is a Parallel Computation Language which is widely used by FaceBook and Tesla.
+It is purely functional and static.
+You will start a journey of nightmare if you have learned other modern programming language before...

 ## Environment/Code editor

+let's start configuring the Environment

+### Linux(WSL as well, strongly recommended)

 install ghci

 	sudo apt -install ghci

 Professor uses vim

 	sudo apt -install vim

 Vscode as well

 	sudo apt -install code

+### Windows

+install ghci

+	Set-ExecutionPolicy Bypass -Scope Process -Force;[System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; try { & ([ScriptBlock]::Create((Invoke-WebRequest https://www.haskell.org/ghcup/sh/bootstrap-haskell.ps1 -UseBasicParsing))) -Interactive -DisableCurl } catch { Write-Error $_ }

+install vim (add to the path manually)

+	winget install vim.vim

+install Vscode

+	winget install code

 ## Compile/Run

-		ghci --Enter ghci
+	PS> ghci --Enter ghci
-		ghci> :l your_program_name --Load the source file ghci> your_program_name parameter --Play with the function you have written in source file :q --Leave ghci
+	ghci> :l your_program_name --Load the source file ghci> your_program_name parameter --Play with the function you have written in source file ghci> :q --Leave ghci
+	PS>

 ## Call Function